iaxo/axion-limits/README.md

 ```
 pip install .
 ```
+> [!NOTE]
+> These steps will not install the necessary LaTeX distribution to plot with LaTeX font.
+If LaTeX is not installed in the system (this is checked on run time), the default matplotlib font will be used.

+>[!TIP]
+> To install latex in Linux:
+> ```
+> sudo apt install texlive-full
+> ```
+> and get some coffee :coffee:, as this may take some time...

 # Getting Started
-The files generateAxionPlot.py and generateWimpPlot.py are given as examples on how to generate this sensitivity plots.
+The files example_axionplot.py and example_wimpplot.py are given as examples on how to generate this sensitivity plots.
 You can do this by executing any of this scripts (let´s take the axion case)

 ```
-python3 generateAxionPlot.py
+python3 example_axionplot.py
 ```

 Inside this script you can find how to use this package.
 The different dark matter detection experiment are organize in SQL databases.
 For now, we have one database for [axion](data/Axions.db) experiments (which contains one table named AxionsGag for photon coupling and another one called AxionGae for electron coupling) and for [WIMPs](data/Wimps.db) experiments (which contains one table named WIMPs_SI for spin independent interaction).
-In order to load the desired database you may use the correspondent DataBase class defined in [Database.py](src/axionlimits/Database.py).
+In order to load the desired database you may use the correspondent DataBase class defined in [databases.py](src/axionlimits/databases.py).
 In this case,

 ```
-import axionlimits.Database as db
+import axionlimits.databases as db
-from axionlimits.AxionPlot import AxionGagPlot
+from axionlimits.axion_plot import AxionGagPlot

 # The first parameter is the path to the .db file and second parameter is the name of the database table inside that .db file.
 database = db.DataBaseGag("data/Axions.db", "AxionsGag")